HarryKaranikas/Customer_Segmentation/instructions.md

 #Instructions to Run the Notebook

+1.Download the notebook

-1.Open the queries file
+2.Open the queries file in the repo

-2.Run the querie named -> bq-results.sql
+3.Run the querie named -> bq-results.sql in your BigQuery

-3.Download the results in the same folder with your Notebook
+4.Download the results in the same folder with your Notebook

-4.Named the download file as "bq-results.csv"
+5.Named the download file as "bq-results.csv"

-5.Download the neccerary libraries from the requirement file
+6.Download the neccerary libraries from the requirement file

-6.Run sucefully the Customer Segmentation .ipynb Notebook
+7.Run sucefully the Customer Segmentation .ipynb Notebook